Public health

 A. Health in All Policies (HiAP)

-The HiAP approach, formulated as an EU approach in 2006 and codified in Articles 9 and 168(1) TFEU and Article 35 of the Charter, responds to the cross-sectoral nature of public health issues and aims to integrate health aspects into all relevant policies so as to improve population health and health equity.
-For example, the ‘Farm to Fork’ strategy contributes to the production of not only sustainable, but also healthier food; the zero pollution action plan creates a cleaner and also healthier living space; the EU4Health Programme (2021-2027), together with other funds and programmes, helps address health issues from multiple perspectives.
-Several policies aim to prevent the damage to health from climate change, such as the increasing number of deaths due to heatwaves and natural disasters, and changing patterns of infection for water-borne diseases and diseases transmitted by insects, snails or other cold-blooded animals.
+The EU’s HiAP approach, formulated in 2006 and codified in Articles 9 and 168(1) TFEU and Article 35 of the Charter, responds to the cross-sectoral nature of public health issues and aims to integrate health aspects into all relevant policies to improve people’s health and health equity.
+For example, the ‘Farm to Fork’ strategy contributes to the production of, not only sustainable, but also healthier food; the zero pollution action plan creates a cleaner and also healthier living space; the EU4Health programme (2021-2027), together with other funds and programmes, helps address health issues from multiple perspectives.
+Several policies aim to prevent the damaging health effects from climate change, such as the increasing number of deaths due to heatwaves and natural disasters, changing patterns of infection for water-borne diseases, and diseases transmitted by insects, snails or other cold-blooded animals.

 B. Disease prevention and health promotion

-For communicable diseases and cross-border threats to health, the ECDC has put in place an Early Warning and Response System and the EU Health Security Committee coordinates the response to outbreaks and epidemics.
-Cooperation with the UN’s World Health Organization (WHO) is pivotal in these cases, as was seen with the outbreak of the COVID-19 pandemic in early 2020.
+For communicable diseases and cross-border threats to health, the ECDC has put in place an Early Warning and Response System to detect and respond to outbreaks.
+Each Member State’s Health Security Committee coordinates the response to outbreaks and epidemics.
+Cooperation with the UN’s World Health Organization (WHO) is pivotal in these cases, as demonstrated during the COVID-19 pandemic in early 2020.
 Many ad hoc measures were adopted under urgency procedures (see the dedicated EUR-Lex webpage and the Commission coronavirus response webpage).

-In response to the challenges posed by the migration crises, the Action Plan on the Integration of Third-Country Nationalswas adopted in 2016.
-The action plan addresses, inter alia, health-related disadvantages experienced by migrants, including access to health services.
-In 2020, the Commission put forward the European Agenda for Migration and the New Pact on Migration and Asylum, which aim to further streamline European policies in this area.
+In response to the challenges posed by the migration crises, the action plan on the integration of third-country nationals, that is, non-EU nationals, was adopted in 2016.
+The action plan addresses, inter alia, health-related disadvantages experienced by migrants including access to health services.
+In 2020, the Commission put forward the European Agenda for Migration and the New Pact on Migration and Asylum, which aim to further streamline EU policies in this area.

-Back in 2015, Parliament called for action to reduce childhood inequalities in areas such as health, and for the introduction of a Child Guarantee in the context of an EU plan to combat child poverty.
+Back in 2015, Parliament called for action to reduce childhood inequalities in areas such as health, and to introduce the Child Guarantee in the context of an EU plan to combat child poverty.
 In June 2021, the Commission’s proposal to establish a European Child Guarantee was adopted by the Council.
 As a first step, Member States submitted national plans outlining how they will implement the Child Guarantee up until 2030, to be reviewed every two years.

 D. Medicines (2.2.5)

-As part of the ongoing revision of the general pharmaceutical legislation, the Commission presented its Pharmaceutical Package in April 2023 (approved by Parliament on 10 April 2024), aiming to make medicines more available, accessible and affordable.
-At the same time, it proposed a Council Recommendation to step up the fight against AMR, based on a One Health approach, which was adopted on 13 June 2023.
+As part of its ongoing revision of the general pharmaceutical legislation, the Commission presented the Pharmaceutical Package in April 2023, aiming to make medicines more available, accessible and affordable.
+At the same time, it proposed a Council Recommendation to step up the fight against AMR based on a One Health approach, which was adopted on 13 June 2023.
+It is defined by the Commission as ‘an integrated, unifying approach that aims to sustainably balance and optimise the health of people, animals, and ecosystems’.

 E. eHealth

 The EU is in the middle of a digital transformation of healthcare systems.
 The digitalisation of health refers to the integration of digital technologies and information management systems into various aspects of the healthcare industry.
-It involves the use of electronic health records (EHRs), telemedicine, wearable devices, mobile apps, data analytics and other digital tools.
-The digitalisation of the healthcare sector forms part of the EU’s digital single market strategy, which aims at closer digital harmonisation between the EU Member States.
+It involves the use of electronic health records, telemedicine, wearable devices, mobile apps, data analytics and other digital tools.
+The digitalisation of the healthcare sector is part of the EU’s digital single market strategy, which aims at closer digital harmonisation between the Member States.

 The eHealth Network is a voluntary network set up under Article 14 of Directive 2011/24/EU which provides a platform for Member States’ competent authorities dealing with eHealth.
-The 2018 Commission communication on the Digital Transformation of Health and Care in the Digital Single Market identifies as priorities secure access by citizens to their health data (including cross-border), personalised medicine and better research through shared EU data infrastructure and empowering citizens with digital tools for user feedback and person-centred care (mobile health solutions, personalised medicine).
+The 2018 Commission Communication on the Digital Transformation of Health and Care in the Digital Single Market prioritises secure access to health data (including cross-border) for citizens, personalised medicine, better research through shared EU data infrastructure and empowering citizens with digital tools for user feedback and person-centred care (mobile health solutions).
 The eHealth Digital Service Infrastructure ensures the continuity of care for European citizens while they are travelling abroad in the EU.
-The May 2022 legislative proposal for a European Health Data Space (EHDS) seeks to empower EU citizens to control their health data, enabling cross-border use for research and innovation while ensuring data protection compliance.
-On 24 April 2024, Parliament approved the provisional agreement reached with the Council on the EHDS.

 F. Health Technology Assessment (HTA)

 HTA aims to offer evidence-based data on health technologies to ensure safe, effective, patient-focused and cost-efficient health policies.
 National authorities also use HTA findings to guide decisions about which technologies should be reimbursed at the domestic level.
 HTA assesses the added value of health technologies including medicines, medical devices and diagnostic tools, surgical procedures, as well as measures for disease prevention, diagnosis or treatment.
-A new regulation for assessing health technologies was adopted in December 2021 and will gradually apply as of January 2025.
+A new regulation for assessing health technologies was adopted in December 2021 and has been gradually applied since January 2025.

 Role of the European Parliament